 RAMM’s conservators and mountmakers prepare many different kinds of objects for the museum.
-These tales from the bench tell you about what they are working on in the laboratories at the moment.
-We’ll add more information and new tales as conservation work progresses.
+These tales from the bench tell you about what they have been working on in the laboratories.

 When I first inspected the 15th century Tyrolese Annunciation altarpiece in 2005, it was in such a deteriorated condition that I was scared my breath might dislodge the paint.
 Piles of paint fragments and exposed stretches of bare wood showing evidence of attack by death-watch beetle, indicated the urgent need for conservation.
 Cleaning tests alongside paint analysis soon established that there was a medieval paint scheme surviving beneath discoloured surface coatings and overpaint.

 At the start of the process of protecting fragile paint with facing paper.
 The altarpiece is made of three boards, probably of limewood; the joint between the second and third boards has opened but the frame holds the panels together.

 My priority was to get the altarpiece back to the conservation lab, where it could be removed from its frame so that I could examine the back and stabilise the paint.
 I held loose paint in place with protective facing paper which I gradually removed as the surface was consolidated over the next five years.
 To establish the most appropriate materials for conservation, I carried out many trials.

 Using high magnification, I examined the painted surface and gradually removed layers of wax and discoloured coatings.
 As work progressed it became clear that the altarpiece is a complex mixed-media object, which meant that a wide range of techniques were used for treatments.
 In places the later layers were removed mechanically, using sharp micro-scalpels, whilst elsewhere a variety of solvents and poultices were needed.